libgeos/geos/web/content/usage/download.md

 Options are specified via [`cmake` variables](https://cmake.org/cmake/help/v2.8.8/cmake.html#section_Variables).
 They are specified on the `cmake` cmdline as `-DVAR=VALUE`.

-{{% note %}}
-NOTE: Running cmake with no variables does NOT clear current variable settings.
+*NOTE: Running cmake with no variables does NOT clear current variable settings.
 They must be set explicitly on the cmdline or interactively using `ccmake ..`.
-To revert to defaults the build directory can be cleared using `rm -rf *`.
+To revert to defaults the build directory can be cleared using `rm -rf *`.*
-{{% /note %}}

 | Option               | Default    | Note  |
 | :------------------: | :--------: | :---: |